Entering grades 3 - 7

 Campers often rate the cabin experience as the most meaningful part of their week.
 Two counselors stay in each cabin with 8-12 campers.
 Cabin groups stick together through much of the day, including meals, rest hour, many evening activities, and time before bed each night.
 Cabin time is a great opportunity to play cards, tell stories, and make friends.

 Each morning campers will have the opportunity to choose two hobbies.
 These are 45 minute sessions where campers can develop a skill.
 Options may include: archery, kayaking, dance, arts & crafts, sailing, fishing, basketball, ultimate frisbee, nature hike, orienteering, snorkeling, fire building, log rolling, soccer, and more!

 Twice a day campers can choose to go swimming, canoeing, kayaking, paddle boating, or play organized games in the athletic field.
+The arts and crafts area will be available for campers to enjoy, and store is open to buy snacks, drinks and other camp goodies.
 This is a great opportunity for campers to spend time together with new friends from their cabin as well as other cabins.

 Cabins come together after rest hour each day for an all-camp activity.
 This includes campwide games like Capture the Flag, Hatfields and McCoys, Wells Fargo, and other activities such as our water carnival.

 Often the highlight of the day, the whole camp comes together each evening for a campfire, skit night, dance, or Friendship Fire.
 The dance is always high energy and campers are welcome to wear goofy clothes.
 Cabin groups will spend one evening doing their own special activity together.